KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 Moreover, since less memory is needed, it becomes possible to use the same amount of memory for even larger models.

 This extension provides a straightforward method for compression of vertex attributes, using a fixed-point data format with reduced precision.
-The process of resampling floating-point data to a grid with fixed spacing is commonly referred to as _quantization_, which is why this extension is entitled EXT_QUANTIZED_ATTRIBUTES.
+The process of resampling floating-point data to a grid with fixed spacing is commonly referred to as _quantization_, which is why this extension is entitled EXT_quantized_attributes.

 ### Quantization Scheme and Decode Matrix